mhansen/graphviz-docs/content/en/docs/attrs/colorscheme.md

 types:
 - string
 used_by: ENCG
+description: "This attribute specifies a color scheme namespace: the context for interpreting color names"
 ---
-This attribute specifies a color scheme namespace: the context for interpreting color names.

 In particular, if a [`color`](/docs/attr-types/color/) value has form `"xxx"` or `"//xxx"`, then the color `xxx` will be evaluated according to the current color scheme.